Taking the Path of Zen

 Author and Storyteller

 Rafe is an award-winning author and storyteller, and a recipient of the Empire State Award.
-His most recent book is Endless Path—Awakening in the Buddhist Imagination: Zen Practice, Daily Life, and the Jataka Tales.
+His most recent book is “Before Buddha Was Buddha: Learning From the Jataka Tales” (Wisdom, 2018).

 Rafe has given talks at Zen and Dharma centers around the country.
 His writings have appeared in Parabola, Tricycle, Mountain Record, Zen Bow, Blind Donkey, and Buddhadharma.
 Given his background, Rafe tends to work a lot with myth and story, and their deep relation to Zen practice, in his teaching and talks.Rafe's Books